joeferner/redis-commander/README.md

   --redis-password                     The redis password.                                                                                       [string]
   --redis-db                           The redis database.                                                                                       [number]
   --redis-optional                     Set to true if no permanent auto-reconnect shall be done if server is down.             [boolean] [default: false]
+  --redis-family                       Version of IP stack.
+Defaults to 4.                                                                       [number]
   --sentinel-port                      The port to find sentinel on.                                                                             [number]
   --sentinel-host                      The host to find sentinel on.                                                                             [string]
   --sentinels                          Comma separated list of sentinels with host:port.                                                         [string]